rogerdahl/striprouter-cpp/README.md

 <img align="right" width="50%" src="./screenshot.png">

-**Note**: Experimental state.
+**Note**: Beta software, but should be ready for testing in real projects.
 Tested on Windows 10 64-bit and Linux Mint 18 64-bit.
 See [Releases](https://github.com/rogerdahl/striprouter/releases) for Windows and Linux binaries.

 This is a cross-platform program that, given a description of a circuit, searches for the best way to create the required connections on a [stripboard](https://en.wikipedia.org/wiki/Stripboard).

-The output is a description of where to place and solder wires and where to cut the existing stripboard traces in order to create the connections.
+The output is a description of where to place and solder wires and where to cut the copper traces on the stripboard in order to create the connections.

 Costs can be assigned to resources such as stripboard area and solder points in order to direct the router towards preferred layouts.
-E.g., setting the cost of solder points high in relation to other resources will typically generate layouts that use fewer solder points at the expense of stripboard area.

-The program searches only for routes that use non-overlapping wires that cross the traces at right angles, which tends to give layouts that look clean, and which allows using only uninsulated wires.
+The program searches only for routes that use non-overlapping wires that cross the traces at right angles, which tends to give clean layouts, and which allows using only uninsulated wires.

+If a good layout is found, the solution can be printed in two separate layers, with the bottom layer showing the required copper trace cuts, and the top layer showing the required wires.
+The printed sheets are then fastened to the board with paper glue or tape one layer at a time, providing an exact reference while working on the board.
+Wires can be placed by poking them through the indicated locations on the paper, and traces are cut through the paper.

 Currently implemented:

-* Parsing of circuit description file
+* Parse circuit description file
 * Automatic routing, aware of nets and indirect connections
-* Visualization of circuit and discovered routes
+* Visualize circuit and discovered routes
-* Basic GUI controls
+* GUI controls
 * Move components with mouse
 * Zoom and pan with mouse wheel and drag
-* Highlight connections with mouse hover
+* Highlight connections and nets with mouse hover
-* Gaps show where the copper traces need to be cut
+* Find and display the minimally required copper trace cut positions
-* Component position changes written back to the circuit file
+* Write component position changes back to the circuit file
+* Write the best solution to .svg (Scalable Vector Grahics) files for 1:1 printing

 Planned functionality:

 * Better search algorithm
-* Write layout to file
-* Print mirror image of layout in 1:1 size for use when soldering
 * Support components such as resistors and diodes that have variable length connectors
 * Automatic optimization of component locations

 ### How to use

 * Start the program.
-If things work, you will see it start searching for routes on the included circuit.
-A "no completed layouts" message means that no layout has been found in which it was possible to route all connections.
+You should see it start searching for routes on the included circuit.
+There will be several updates over the first few seconds, and then update frequency will slow down as it becomes harder for the program to find a layout that is better than the current best.

 * Move the program to one side of the screen and open the included `circuits/example.circuit` file in a text editor on the other.
 Start creating your circuit there, using the simple syntax shown in the file.
 Alternately, the path to another `.circuit` file can be given as a command line argument when starting the program.

     * `Board` The size of the stripboard, specified by number of vias (through holes) horizontally and vertically, as seen when the copper strips run vertically.
 The board must be large enough that the circuit and routes will fit but should not be larger than necessary, as search speed slows down when board size increases.